 The Limited Emergency Operation (LEO) provides a vehicle to channel WFP’s support to affected populations in the Nagorno-Karabakh region of the Republic of Azerbaijanto ensure access to basic food needs for civilians affected by the fighting.
 WFP’s Strategic Outcome 1, aligned with WFP Strategic Result 1, will focus on safeguarding access to food needs of affected populations not assisted under existing WFP or partner food security programmes through provision of food assistance and coordination for an effective response.
 It will be delivered through two outputs:

 - Affected populations receive food assistance to meet basic food needs; and

 - Affected populations benefit from coordination and assessment to meet their basic food needs.

-Based on the findings of assessments and the evolving situation, WFP will review planning assumptions for this regional LEO and adjust if required.
+Based on the findings of assessments and the evolving situation, WFP will review planning assumptions and adjust as required.